-Since ITOCHU Corporation first identified Material Issues in 2013, we have conducted regular reviews based on trends in the international community and the expectations of stakeholders.
-The Current Material Issues were identified in April 2018 in consideration of ITOCHU's sustainable growth and the social impact of its business, based on changes in social conditions and the business environment, such as the adoption of the SDGs and the effectuation of the Paris Agreement, as well as ITOCHU's corporate philosophy of "Sampo-yoshi."
-While the original material issues focused on consideration for the environment and society (CSR), the revisions are based on "our efforts through core business," "alignment with management strategy," "medium- to long-term social change," and "the addition of governance elements."
-The material issues' selection process is as illustrated.
+Since ITOCHU first identified Material Issues in 2013, we have conducted annual reviews based on trends in the international community and the expectations of stakeholders.

+The Current Material Issues were identified in April 2018 in consideration of ITOCHU's sustainable growth and the social impact of its business, based on changes in social conditions and the business environment, such as the adoption of the SDGs and the effectuation of the Paris Agreement, as well as ITOCHU's corporate mission of

+"Sampo-yoshi."
+While the original Material Issues focused on consideration for the environment and society (CSR), the revisions are based on "our efforts through core business," "alignment with management strategy," "medium- to long-term social change," and "the addition of governance elements."